chrisdev/chrisdev.github.com/content/introducing-wagtail-cookiecutter-forundation.rst

 typography, forms, buttons, navigation and other interface components.
 While `Zurb Foundation`_  may not be as popular as some other front-end frameworks, we find that it provides a better platform for customization sites and web apps.
-So while the out-of-the-box look and feel is more or less a flat design a few tweaks to the underlying Sass files can have yield some pretty dramatic changes.
+So while the out-of-the-box look and feel is
+a "flat" design, a few tweaks to the underlying Sass_ can yield some pretty dramatic changes.

 Up and Running